JacksonJohnny/projects/README.md

-# simple-projects
+# projects
-simple projects for learning
+projects for learning